rizen211/submarinesn-torpedoes/API.md

 - Counted and consumed when firing torpedoes
 - Skipped when the submarine searches for fuel

-This interface allows custom torpedo items to work seamlessly with the submarine weapon system without requiring modifications to the core mod.
+Custom torpedo items implementing this interface work seamlessly with the submarine weapon system without requiring modifications to the core mod.

 ---